DeanLemans/deanlemans.github.io/content/old notes/short term/The end of time.md

-[Ai improved and afterwards changed the wording by me]

 In the depths of time, where eternities blend,
 We shall defy fate, to the very end.
 May my spirit persist, my body stand tall,